 Lacks GPS Navigation

-A major drawback to the Suunto Core watch is that it does not GPS navigation to assist with getting to certain areas while outdoors but with the built in compass feature is not really necessary since the compass works pretty well for getting around in the outdoors.
+A significant drawback to the Suunto Core watch is that it does not GPS navigation to assist with getting too specific areas while outdoors but with the built-in compass feature is not necessary since the compass works pretty well for getting around in the outdoors.
 The benefit of a compass compared to a GPS is that a compass will work even in areas where GPS satellites are not in sight.

-The Suunto Core watch offers a wide range of features that would really be valued by military men currently serving our country.
-It is a digital watch and it comes in many different colors such as orange and green.
-The watch fits nicely on the wrist and the watch band is switchable so you have more options for customization.
-It definitely fits the bill for a military watch based on the guidelines set in my main military watch post.
+The Suunto Core watch offers a wide range of features that would be valued by military men currently serving our country.
+It is a digital watch, and it comes in many different colors such as orange and green.
+The watch fits nicely on the wrist, and the watch band is switchable, so you have more options for customization.
+It fits the bill for a military watch based on the guidelines set in my main military watch post.